chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

    The walltime during the simulations (solid line) and the speedup (dashed line) for the performance enhancement methods with the Adaptive Sparse Contacts (ASC) and the Load Balancing (LB) compared to the baseline case.

 .. note::
-   The slight oscillations of the speedup are cause by the scientific notation format of the walltime by the timer feature after 1000 seconds.
+   The slight oscillations of the speedup are caused by the scientific notation format of the walltime by the timer feature after 1000 seconds.
 The walltimes are attenuated by the moving average, but the division operation for the speedup accentuates the lack of time precision.

 Without going into much details, the load balancing method will help the performance of the simulation from the start, since the particles move within the domain during the discharge.
 The load balancing allows to distribute the particles, therefore all their related computation, more evenly between the cores.
 Once the discharge of the particles is mostly done, and only a few particles are still falling from the top part, the performance gain brought by the load balancing stays constant since the load across the cores is already balanced.
 The adaptive sparse contacts method will help the performance of the simulation mostly when there are large areas of motionless particles.
-As it is showed in the next section, those areas are located in the core of the pile at the top and at the corners of settled particles below the plate.
+As it was showed in the video, those areas are located in the core of the pile at the top and at the corners of settled particles below the plate.
 This explains why the ASC gives a limited performance gain at the start of the simulation (only from the core of the pile) and an increasing gain through the simulation (accumulation of motionless particles at the bottom part).
-Given that both methods help the computation performance at different times, the combination of both methods give the best performance as observed.
+Given that both methods help the computation performance at different times, the combination of both methods gives the best performance as observed.

 Angle of Repose
 ~~~~~~~~~~~~~~~

-The angle of repose is calculated from the data extract fro the VTU output files.
+The angle of repose is calculated from the data extracted from the VTU output files.
 Angles of repose are calculated from the pile of particles on the plate for comparison with the literature, and from the piles formed by the discharge for curiosity.

 The configuration of the case gives a symmetrical formation of the piles, meaning that there are 2 angles of repose to calculate over and below the plate.
-In order to show how the results may fluctuated in regards of that, we show the angle from the particle positions at the left and the right sides and shaded areas are the angles from both sides.
+In order to show how the results may fluctuated in regards of that, we show the angle obtained from the particle positions from the left and the right sides.

-The angle of repose is calculated by linear regressions from the highest particle positions in y-axis from -0.35 m to -0.15 m for the left angles and from 0.15 m to 0.35 m for the right angles in x-axis.
+The angles of repose are calculated by linear regressions from the highest particle positions in y-axis from -0.35 m to -0.15 m for the left angles and from 0.15 m to 0.35 m for the right angles in x-axis.
 The following figure shows the areas where the angles are calculated.
-The given angle of reposes are the linear regressions from the positions with absolute x coordinates.
+The given angles of reposes are the linear regressions from the positions with absolute x coordinates.

 .. figure:: images/angle-areas.png
    :alt: Angle of repose areas